Population history of Egypt: Craniofacial criteria

 In 2008, Keita found the early predynastic groups in Southern Egypt which included Badarian skeletal samples, were similar to Nile-Valley remains from areas to the south and north of Upper Egypt.
 Overall, the dynastic Egyptians (includes both Upper and Lower Egyptians) showed much closer affinities with these particular Northeast African populations.
 In his comparison to the various Egyptian series, Greeks, Somali/Horn, and Italians were used.
 He also concluded that more material was needed to make a firm conclusion about the relationship between the early Holocene Nile valley populations and later ancient Egyptians.

 In 2013, Terrazas et al. conducted a comparative craniometric analysis of paleolithic to modern crania from different parts of the continent.
 The purpose of the research, was to test certain hypothesis about the possible origins and evolution of the earliest people in Africa.
 In it, the dynastic Egyptian skulls were morphologically closest to Afroasiatic-speaking populations from the Horn region.
-Both of these fossil series possessed notable Middle Eastern affinities and were distinct from the analyzed prehistoric crania of North Africa and the Horn of Africa, including the Pleistocene Rabat skull, Herto Homo sapiens idaltu fossil and Early Holocene Kef Oum Touiza skeleton.
-The scientists suggest this may indicate that the Afroasiatic-speaking groups settled in the area during a later epoch, having possibly arrived from the Middle East.
-People in Northern and Eastern Africa would have been the result of local people and immigrants from Asia.
+Both of these fossil series were distinct from the analyzed prehistoric crania of North Africa and the Horn of Africa, including the Pleistocene Rabat skull, Herto Homo sapiens idaltu fossil and Early Holocene Kef Oum Touiza skeleton.
+The scientists suggest this may indicate that the Afroasiatic-speaking groups settled in the area during a later epoch, having possibly arrived from the Middle East, although the affinity of Egyptian and Horn of Africa skulls with Middle Eastern skulls is not tested in the study, which is limited to examining African series.
+Therefore, people in Northern and Eastern Africa would have been the result of the mixture between local people and immigrants from Asia.

+In 2018, Godde assessed population relationships in the Nile Valley by comparing crania from 18 Egyptian and Nubian groups, spanning from Lower Egypt to Lower Nubia across 7,400 years.
+Overall, the results showed that the Mesolithic Nubian sample had a greater similarity with Naqada Egyptians.
+Similarly, Lower Nubian and Upper Egyptian samples clustered together.
+However, the Lower Egyptian samples formed a homogeneous unit, and there was a north–south gradient in the data set.

 In 2020, Godde analysed a series of crania, including two Egyptian (predynastic Badarian and Nagada series), a series of A-Group Nubians and a Bronze Age series from Lachish, Palestine.
 The two pre-dynastic series had strongest affinities, followed by closeness between the Nagada and the Nubian series.
 Further, the Nubian A-Group plotted nearer to the Egyptians and the Lachish sample placed more closely to Naqada than Badari.
 According to Godde the spatial-temporal model applied to the pattern of biological distances explains the more distant relationship of Badari to Lachish than Naqada to Lachish as gene flow will cause populations to become more similar over time.